Congratulations on your decision to become a personal trainer! You’ve picked a gratifying career that will change lives.

 3. Not as Popular

 While prospective employers may appreciate your hard-earned NFPT certification, your clients might not.
-The NFPT-CPT exam is attempted only 2,684 times a year, compared to NASM at over 22,000 attempts per year.
+The NFPT-CPT exam is attempted 2,684 times a year, compared to NASM at over 22,000 attempts per year.

 When a client is selecting their personal trainer, they may pass over you simply because they didn’t recognize the acronym.
 This phenomenon is similar to buying the most popular phone because everyone has it, not necessarily because it’s the best.